🏡 Step-by-Step Guide to Securing a Property for 30 Years Using a Usufruct in Thailand 🇹🇭

 1️⃣ Understand Exactly What a Usufruct Is

 A usufruct (“Sidhi-Kep-Kin” in Thai) gives you full rights to use, live on, rent out, farm, improve, and profit from the land.
-You cannot sell or mortgage the land — but everything else is on your side.

 A strong usufruct gives you: